blackary/neat-starter/src/about.md

 Dr. Edwin (Ed) Blackwood attended the <a href="https://rpts.edu/"  target="_blank">Reformed Presbyterian Theological Seminary</a> for both his MDiv (1991) and his DMin (2025).
 He has been ordained as a pastor in the <a href="https://reformedpresbyterian.org/"  target="_blank">Reformed Presbyterian Church of North America</a> since 1992.

 He has a passion for helping families discover the joy of worshiping together.
 Through *Worship Connected*, he provides weekly Bible reading plans and resources designed specifically for *household worship* (often called *family devotions*) that are connected to the preaching texts of the weekly congregational worship.
+To hear more about Ed's idea of *Worship Connected* you [can go here](https://gentlereformation.com/2025/03/10/episode-330-worship-connected-with-ed-blackwood/):

 He would love to connect with ***your pastor*** to encourage him to develop such a weekly guide.